 DAY 6- Bumla Pass tour

 We found the hill changing its color on the way of Bumla.
 This might be due to various colorful orchids on hill.
 Along the way, there were many lakes and we stopped near each and every lake.
 We were in what could be said as ‘lake country’; the region from Tawang to Bumla has more than 100 lakes in total.
-The first lake that we came across went by the name ‘P T Tso’ and was a sizeable water-body with a small hut by the side of the lake.
+The first lake that we came across went by the name ‘P T Tso’ and was a sizable water-body with a small hut by the side of the lake.
 After that we crossed a pass called Nagu La as the road kept climbing towards Y Junction.
 The condition of the road was bearable till the Y Junction; where we saw another lake called Nagula Tso.

 The road bifurcated at Y Junction.
 The road to the right led to Bumla and the road going to the left led to Madhuri Lake (Shungatser Lake or Shungatser Tso).
 Our plan was flexible and we were supposed to visit Bumla first as weather could change anytime.